aishwaryagorakh/job-portal-website/README.md

 In the context of a job portal development project, your role as a developer involves enhancing several core features.
 This project focuses on the job-related functionalities and introduces a 'like' system for both jobs and user profiles.

-# Objectives:

-1. Job Schema:

-a.
-Create a schema for jobs in the "src/features/jobs/schema" directory.
-Fields:
-title (string, mandatory): This field should store the job title. description (string, mandatory): This field is for the job description. company (string, mandatory): Use this field to store the name of the company posting the job. salary (number, mandatory): Store the job's salary in this field. applicants (ObjectID reference to 'User', mandatory): This field links to applicants as references in the 'User' collection.
-2. Application Schema:

-b.
-Create a schema for recording job applications in the same "src/features/jobs/schema" directory.
-Fields:
-jobId (ObjectID reference to 'Job', mandatory): Store the job the applicant is applying for. userId (ObjectID reference to 'User', mandatory): Identify the applicant.
-3. Like Schema:

-c.
-Create a schema to record likes, allowing users to express interest in both jobs and user profiles.
-Fields:
-user (mongoose ObjectId, mandatory): Reference 'User' to identify the user who likes. likeable (mongoose ObjectId, mandatory): Reference the item being liked. on_model (string, mandatory): Specify whether the like is for a 'User' or a 'Job'.
-4. Controllers for Job Feature:

-2. Job Controllers:
-   a.
-Implement the following controllers for the job feature and their corresponding repository functions or create custom functions:
-   postJob: Responsible for creating new job posts.
-This functionality is exclusively available to users of type 'recruiter.'
-5. Controller for Job Applications:

-   b.
-Implement the 'applyJob' controller, enabling users of all types (e.g., "student," "fresher," "experienced," and "recruiter") to apply for jobs.
-Ensure that users cannot apply for the same job multiple times, and provide appropriate error messages.
-6. Controllers for Like Feature:

-   c.
-Implement controllers for the like feature, enabling users to:
-   like: Like a job or the profile of another applicant.

-   Good-to-Have Feature:
-   getLikes: This feature enables the retrieval of likes for a specific job or user profile, ensuring that user data is accurately populated from MongoDB.

 # Route and Query Parameters:

 For liking a job, use the following route: